improving-minnesota/angular-training/labs/lab-04-modules.md

 ###### Test removing an employee sends a PUT request

-- Locate the `TODO` near line #82 and replace it with:
+- Locate the `TODO` near line #82 and replace it a test that :
+  - Flushes the `$httpBackend` service immediately so that the original request to get the employee list doesn't corrupt our test.
+  - Sets an expectation of a PUT request to the url for the `employee` test object.
+    - Respond with a `200` status.
+  - Calls `$scope.remove(employee)`
+  - Flush the http backend.

 ```javascript
 it('should send a remove request for the specified employee', function () {